HospitalRun/planning/projects/2018-user-survey/questionnaire-email.md

 2. SUBJECTIVE RATING AND IMPORTANCE OF FEATURES

 Please rate the attributes of Hospitalrun.
-For each item, rate your experience with Hospitalrun and also rate how important this attribute is to you.
+For each item, rate from 1 to 5 your experience with Hospitalrun and also rate from 1 to 5 how important this attribute is to you.

-	A. Documentation / ease of training / ease of use / attractiveness of user interface (How easy is it for your users?)
+* Documentation / ease of training / ease of use / attractiveness of user interface (How easy is it for your users?)

-		RATING		1 2 3 4 5		IMPORTANCE	1 2 3 4 5
+    RATING:

+    IMPORTANCE:

     Comments:

-	B. Ease of technical implementation and administration (How easy is it for your IT staff to set up and keep running?)
+* Ease of technical implementation and administration (How easy is it for your IT staff to set up and keep running?)

-		RATING		1 2 3 4 5		IMPORTANCE	1 2 3 4 5
+    RATING:

+    IMPORTANCE:

     Comments:

-	C. Stability / correctness of results / software bugs (Does it give correct results and not crash?)
+* Stability / correctness of results / software bugs (Does it give correct results and not crash?)

-		RATING		1 2 3 4 5		IMPORTANCE	1 2 3 4 5
+    RATING:

+    IMPORTANCE:

     Comments:

-	D. Performance / responsiveness (Does it run fast enough on your computers?)
+* Performance / responsiveness (Does it run fast enough on your computers?)

-		RATING		1 2 3 4 5		IMPORTANCE	1 2 3 4 5
+    RATING:

+    IMPORTANCE:

     Comments:

-	E. Completeness of features (Does it do everything you expect it to and not require you to use additional software?)
+* Completeness of features (Does it do everything you expect it to and not require you to use additional software?)

-		RATING		1 2 3 4 5		IMPORTANCE	1 2 3 4 5
+    RATING:

+    IMPORTANCE:

     Comments:

 What features would you most like to see in Hospitalrun which are not currently included?